- Home

 What is palliative care?

-Palliative care is person-centred care that helps people with a progressive, life-limiting illness to live as comfortably as possible.
+Palliative care can help people with a progressive, life-limiting illness to live as fully and comfortably as possible.

 Learn more about: